Skip to content

 Application testing and deployment

-Just like IaaS, PaaS offers a sandbox environment for the testing and development of applications.
+PaaS is commonly used for application testing and deployment because it provides a sandbox environment with built-in tools for faster development.
 But PaaS environments offer more than just the infrastructure.
 They also offer tools, such as middleware and developed application components, to make testing and developing more efficient.

 DevOps support